source-data/py-smtag/README.md

 # Training: Command Line Interface Usage

-Training of new models is managed via `meta` in the `train` module.
+Training of new models is managed via `meta` in the `train` package.
 Run the help command to get a list of options

     $ python -m train.meta --help